1. What is it?

 • Initial procedure / Response procedure.
 If it is an initial procedure, you can start it from here.

 • Status of the procedure.
-It can be on time, off time, on hold or unpublished.
+It can be within the deadline, overdue, pending or unpublished.

 • Description , brief explanation of the service.